MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 # Learning Path 4 - Lab 4 - Exercise 1 - PIM Administrator approval

-As part of her Microsoft 365 pilot project, Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to implement Privileged Identity Management (PIM) within Azure Active Directory.
-PIM is an Azure AD service that enables you to manage, control, and monitor access to important resources in your organization.
+As part of her Microsoft 365 pilot project, Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to implement Privileged Identity Management (PIM) within Microsoft Entra ID (formerly Azure AD).
+PIM is a Microsoft Entra ID service that enables you to manage, control, and monitor access to important resources in your organization.
 These resources include not only Azure, but other Microsoft Online Services, such as Microsoft 365 and Microsoft Intune.

 One of Adatum's pain points in its existing system is that it has far too many users who have been assigned administrator roles.
 This has caused concern among management, who recognize this situation as an existential threat to Adatum's data security.
 They feel that too many people were originally assigned admin roles that shouldn't have been, and as such, these users have access to secure information and resources that could potentially compromise the organization.

-Because there's a need to reduce the number of users with permanent administrator roles and yet still provide admin privileges to selected users when business justification warrants it, Holly has been tasked with implementing Azure Active Directory's Privileged Identity Management service.
+Because there's a need to reduce the number of users with permanent administrator roles and yet still provide admin privileges to selected users when business justification warrants it, Holly has been tasked with implementing the Microsoft Entra Privileged Identity Management service.
 By implementing PIM, Adatum can reduce the number of users with admin roles and yet still be able to assign users with admin rights on an as-needed basis whenever necessary.

 In this lab, you will perform the basic steps involved in implementing PIM for a given admin role: